cryptum-official/cryptum-sdk/README.md

 yarn add cryptum-sdk
 ```

 ### How To's

-Below is an short code example showing how you can use cryptum-sdk to connect your amazing application with several blockchains.
+Below is a short code example showing how you can use cryptum-sdk to connect your amazing application with several blockchains.

 #### Configuration

-To configure cryptum-sdk you need only provide an config in format JSON.
+To configure cryptum-sdk you need only to provide a config in format JSON.

 ```js
 const CryptumSDK = require('cryptum-sdk')